Pentonize/DeckBorn/README.md

 APPID=`protontricks -l | grep -i "Deckborn" | awk {'print $NF'} | sed 's:^.\(.*\).$:\1:'` ; protontricks --no-bwrap $APPID -q xact xact_x64 d3dcompiler_47 d3dx11_43 d3dcompiler_43 vcrun2022 dotnet6 dotnet7.
 ```
 3. Let this command run for a while.
 It should take a fair few minutes but once done that all you need to do!.

+# Post Install

+Now that the list is installed and set up you can now just launch the game using the "Deckborn" shortcut!

+There is one little thing to do after creating your character!

+1. Once you have created your character and you are in the main world pause the game and head to the MCM.
+2. Then click "MCM Recorder"
+3. Find the deckborn config
+4. Click it
+5. close the MCM
+6. and select "Run recording"
+7. This should load any configs that cannot be set before the game starts!